Translate

 She glanced down at the watch, now in her hand, its opal face shimmering with an otherworldly light.
 Deep within her, something stirred—an ancient memory, a sense of purpose that had long been forgotten.
 She looked up at the old man, her body steady despite the storm of emotions inside her.

-Without another word, Clara stepped out of the shop, the watch clutched tightly in her hand.
+Without another word, Clara stepped out of the shop.
 She didn’t know where the watch would lead her, or what choices lay ahead, but time, once again, was in her hands.

 The Forgotten Library